Hurricane Katrina: Economic effects

 The economic effects of the storm reached high levels.
 The Bush administration sought $105 billion for repairs and reconstruction in the region, which did not account for damage to the economy caused by potential interruption of the oil supply, destruction of the Gulf Coast's highway infrastructure, and exports of commodities such as grain.
 Katrina damaged or destroyed 30 oil platforms and caused the closure of nine refineries; the total shut-in oil production from the Gulf of Mexico in the six-month period following Katrina was approximately 24% of the annual production and the shut-in gas production for the same period was about 18%.
 The forestry industry in Mississippi was also affected, as 1.3 e6acre of forest lands were destroyed.
-The total loss to the forestry industry from Katrina is calculated to rise to about $5 billion.
+The total loss to the forestry industry from Katrina was calculated to rise to about $5 billion.
 Furthermore, hundreds of thousands of local residents were left unemployed.
 Before the hurricane, the region supported approximately one million non-farm jobs, with 600,000 of them in New Orleans.
-It is estimated that the total economic impact in Louisiana and Mississippi may eventually exceed $150 billion.
+It was estimated that the total economic impact in Louisiana and Mississippi may eventually exceed $150 billion.
 Forensic accountants were involved in the assessment of economic damages resulting from this catastrophe.

 Katrina displaced over one million people from the central Gulf Coast to elsewhere across the United States, becoming the largest diaspora in the history of the United States.
 Houston, Texas, had an increase of 35,000 people; Mobile, Alabama, gained over 24,000; Baton Rouge, Louisiana, over 15,000; and Hammond, Louisiana, received over 10,000, nearly doubling its size.
 Chicago, Illinois received over 6,000 people, the most of any non-southern city.
 By late January 2006, about 200,000 people were once again living in New Orleans, less than half of the pre-storm population.
 By July 1, 2006, when new population estimates were calculated by the U.S. Census Bureau, the state of Louisiana showed a population decline of 219,563 or 4.87%.
 Additionally, some insurance companies have stopped insuring homeowners in the area because of the high costs from Hurricanes Katrina and Rita, or have raised homeowners' insurance premiums to cover their risk.